 Hudson River Park is a 550-acre riverfront park and estuarine sanctuary spanning four miles along the west side of Manhattan, from the northern boundary of Battery Park City in Tribeca to W 59 St. in Hell’s Kitchen.
 The largest open space in Manhattan since the completion of Central Park, Hudson River Park is transforming four miles of decaying industrial waterfront into a beloved, urban recreational paradise.

-Find your HRPK journey here.
+Find your HRPK journey through the Park map.

 Park visitors may enter and use the Park from the hours 6:00 AM until 1:00 AM, unless otherwise posted.
 Please call our Operations Desk for information regarding specific areas or questions: 212-242-6427.
+Visit our Parking at Pier 40 page for information on parking.

 ACTIVITIES & ATTRACTIONS